 JAMES MARTIN (music) gave the pre-performance lecture for the Cedar Rapids Opera Theatre's June 2008 performance of Verdi's Aida.
 Martin continues to serve on the board of Orchestra Iowa (formerly called the Cedar Rapids Symphony).

 MICHELLE MOUTON (English) presented her work, "Margaret Oliphant's Hester and the 1908 Pension Act" at the Victorians Institute Conference on November 4 at the University of South Carolina, Columbia.

-JENNY NUTTING KELCHEN (theatre & communications studies) designed the costumes for three plays by David Lindsay-Abaire for Iowa Summer Rep's 25th season.
+JENNY NUTTING KELCHEN (theatre) designed the costumes for three plays by David Lindsay-Abaire for Iowa Summer Rep's 25th season.
 The productions of Wonder of the World, Rabbit Hole, and Fuddy Meers were performed at West High School in Iowa City, after the UI Theatre Building was flooded in June.
 Kelchen also attended this year's annual USITT costume symposium in Chapel Hill, NC, where she learned techniques in screen-printing, shibori and devoree dying, and rubberama during the four-day seminar on fabric modification.